spandana09/PUBG/README.md

 # PUBG
-Model to predict winner percentile of the players
+Model to predict winner percentile of the players.
-The dataset is obtained from
+The dataset is obtained from https://www.kaggle.com/c/pubg-finish-placement-prediction/data